 human are common, and presently there are only a few genetic tests available

 even for human diseases.
 Until recently there has been no way for breeders to

 acquire the information to prevent diseases in dogs anymore than in humans.
 Thanks to our wonderful

 Leonberger community, in June 2010 our reseachers at the U of Minn. and the U of Bern had a huge

 breakthrough.
-They found the mutated gene causing one of the Leonberger polyneuropathies that our
+They found the mutated gene causing one of the polyneuropathies that Leos can get-

-Leos can get- LPN1.
-In July 2014 they found the second mutation-LPN2.
-The LEMP mutation was in
+LPN1.
+In July 2014 they found the mutation for LPN2.
+A mutation for LEMP was found in 2017.We now

-2017.We now have a genetic test for 3 mutations and can prevent 2 types of polyneuropathy and a
+have a genetic test for 3 mutations and can prevent 2 types of polyneuropathy and a central nervous

-central nervous system disease in our offspring with informed breeding decisions.
-Researchers are still
+system disease in our offspring with informed breeding decisions.
+Researchers are still searching for

-searching for the genes that cause LPN3 in the Leo, so for now it is still a chance we have to take
+the genes that cause LPN 3 in the Leo, so for now it is still a chance we have to take when we decide